 Writing Releases Trauma

-Because writing is such an effective way to express and release what we’re experiencing inside, it can be an important tool for processing trauma.
+Because writing or journaling is such an effective way to express and release what we’re experiencing inside, it can be an important tool for processing trauma.
 In one study, Pennebaker assigned 50 undergraduate students the task of writing about either traumatic experiences or superficial topics for four consecutive days.
 Then researchers measured the participants’ immune-system function.
 The group that wrote about their traumatic experiences showed greater improvements.
 This indicates that confronting traumatic experiences through writing can make a positive difference in physical health.

 Another study looked at the impact of writing exercises on women with substance use disorders who had experienced trauma and PTSD.
 The women who practiced expressive writing showed greater reductions in symptoms of post-traumatic stress, depression, and anxiety, when compared to a control group.
-Moreover, the same was true for participants in a study that examined the effect of expressive writing for women with a history of childhood sexual abuse.
+Moreover, the same was true for participants in a study that examined the effect of expressive writing, or journaling for women with a history of childhood sexual abuse.

-What Is Narrative Medicine?
+What is Narrative Medicine?